annguyendang14/PotteryDirectory/README.md

 As an owner, I can store any customer information independently with the order so that I can reuse the information for the next order

-As an owner, I can receive notification for any order that reaches a due date so that I won't miss any order.